SnowSzn/rgss-script-editor/README.md

 ## Known Issues

 I have listed here all errors I have encountered while testing the extension along with their respective solution.

 If you find an issue not listed here, feel free to report it back.

 ---

 > [SyntaxError] Invalid Multibyte char (US-ASCII) Exception

-RPG Maker VX Ace is the only RPG Maker editor running RGSS3 which it is based on Ruby 1.9+.
+There is a high chance that this will happen using RPG Maker VX Ace since that's the only RPG Maker editor running RGSS3 which it is based on Ruby 1.9+.

 The other versions of the engine (XP and VX) runs with older versions of Ruby in which ``$KCODE`` is supported, this global variable is used to determine the encoding of a script file when Ruby is trying to load it.